 Prince Rogers Nelson wasn’t the only son of a king doing cool, smart, fun things with funk in the mid-1980s as Prince Charles‘ More Money aptly points out (with solid props to The City Beat Band).
 An anthem for any time, any place.
 Because we all always need more money, even f***ing billionaires, or so it seems.
 And seriously, where’s the smart, up to date cover version of More Money?
 The song’s just screaming for it.
 Punk rock, campfire folk, straight up country, hell even a polka.
 The world is waiting.

 “Prince (and his Revolution) go drug free psychedelic in the middle of the least psychedelic decade since at least the 1950s, with the title track of their first post Purple Rain album.
 And it works.
 The whole album works in its multi-coloured way, not bothering to try to measure up to what had come before, just being its own voluptuous thing.
 And, for the record, the 1980s were actually quite psychedelic … if you were going to the right parties, hanging around in the right rec-rooms, mountaintops, isolated beaches and islands.
-Psychedelia was definitely a more isolated thing that decade, and all the stronger for it, like being part of some great and mysterious undefined resistance.
-What were we resisting?
-Pretty much everything, it seems.”
+What it wasn’t doing was making the papers, and all the stronger for it.”
 (Philip Random)